 Neighborhood landscaping:

 Most established neighborhoods already have a diverse collection of plants many of which are not native to the Region.
 Many non-native plants are desirable for certain qualities like aesthetics and fauna attractions, especially in landscaping or gardening projects, and can support local pollinator populations.
-High quality non-native species can be integrated into native plantings when they provide an important aesthetic or ecosystem function.
+High quality non-native species can be integrated into native plantings where they provide an important aesthetic or ecosystem function.

 Movement away from traditional residential landscaping can lower maintenance costs, reduce chemical use, and increase biodiversity.
 Education and demonstration gardens will help encourage this migration.
 Free public resources are available to help homeowners design attractive gardens that incorporate native plantings.
 Illinois Extension has published materials to help homeowners design a native garden.
 The Red Oak Rain Garden website has also published several design guides for home garden spaces that make the use of native Illinois plants.